Noteshelf Review 2023

 Is Noteshelf free?

-If you want to give it a try on any other platform, you’ll need to purchase it through the Apple App Store, the Google Play Store, or the Microsoft Store.
+If you want to give it a try, you can download it on the Apple App Store, or purchase it at the Google Play Store or the Microsoft Store

 Can you use Noteshelf on PC?